sachinym/Github-Advanced-Security/Module2-SecretScanning.md

 # Module 2: Secret Scanning

+## Lab Scenario

 ## Lab Objectives
+In this lab, you will perform:
 - Task 1: Turn on secret scanning for the entire organization.
 Review results
 - Task 2: Turn on push protection and try pushing a new secret (GitHub token) in a repository
 - Task 3: Create a custom secret pattern and view the results